-The profitability index is an appraisal technique applied to potential capital outlays and is a useful tool for ranking projects because it allows you to quantify the amount of value created per unit of investment.
+The profitability index (PI), also known as the profit investment ratio (PIR) or value investment ratio (VIR), is a capital budgeting tool that gauges the potential profitability of an investment or project.
+It can be used as an appraisal technique or applied to potential capital outlays, and functions as a useful formula for ranking a project's financial outlook alongside other investments.
+The profitability index allows investors to quantify the amount of value created per unit of investment.

 The profitability index is calculated by dividing the present value of future cash flows by the initial cost (or initial investment) of the project.
 The initial costs include the cash flow required to get the team and project off the ground.
 The calculation of future cash flows does not include the initial investment amount.

 Profitability Index = Present Value of Future Cash Flows ÷ Initial Investment in the Project.

 The present value of future cash flows is a method of discounting future cash to its current value, and requires the implementation of the time value of money calculation.
 This discounting occurs because the current value of $1 is not equivalent to the value of $1 received in the future.
 Money received closer to the present time is considered to have more value than money received further in the future.